a-sierra/react-native-checkout-mercadopago/README.md

 ```
 ## Example

-Check out the `/example` directory for a working demo of a react-native app triggering the MercadoPago components (only Android for the moment).
+Check out the `/example` directory for a working demo of a react-native app triggering the MercadoPago components.